Having the right food, medical and other important supplies is crucial.

 Avoid foods that are high in salt, sugar, and preservatives.
 Add some extras to help ease the austerity of survival and make it feel less like a punishment.

 You have your storing extra food ingredient list and are ready to begin shopping.
 You are looking around your home making a list of item that you can sell or calling the bank for a loan to fund this food storage shopping spree.

-Your storing extra food plan can be implemented over time.
+Your plan to store extra food can be implemented over time.
 We’re aware that food isn’t getting any cheaper, so the time to start is now, but that doesn’t mean you buy three-months worth of food today, tomorrow or even next week.
 Take your time to build up a good food storage inventory.

 No one wants to be seen lugging out hundreds of gallons of water or hundreds of cans of beans from the grocery store.
 In addition, not everyone has the resources to purchase a year’s supply of food all at once.